- Whitish, pearly bump in the skin of newborns

 Milia occur when dead skin becomes trapped in small pockets at the surface of the skin or mouth.
 They are common in newborn infants.

 Adults may develop milia on the face.
-The bumps and cysts also occur on parts of the body that are inflammed or injured.
-Irritation of the skin by rough sheets or clothing may cause mild reddening around the bump, but the central portion remains white.
+The bumps and cysts also occur on parts of the body that are swollen (inflamed) or injured.
+Rough sheets or clothing may irritate the skin and mild reddening around the bump.
+The middle of the bump will stay white.

-A doctor may remove milia in adults who wish to improve their appearance.
+Adults may have milia removed to improve their appearance.

 There is no known prevention.